ikrishagarwal/technika-server/README.md

 - `POST /accommodation/book`: Book new accommodation slots.
 - `GET /accommodation/status`: Get your accommodation booking status.
+- `GET /accommodation/qr`: Return the TiQR checksum for the user's accommodation booking.

 ### Alumni

 - `POST /alumni/register`: Make a new registration as an alumni.
 - `GET /alumni/status`: Get your alumni registration status.
+- `GET /alumni/qr`: Return the TiQR checksum for the user's alumni booking.

 ### Delegate